laschuet/visual-participation-analytics-spa/README.md

 ## License

-participation-analytics-spa is licensed under the [MIT License](./LICENSE.txt).
+visual-participation-analytics-spa is licensed under the [MIT License](./LICENSE.txt).